ahjdev/ahjdev.github.io/test.md

 <h1><code>Reymon\Types\Message</code></h1>

-{:.nb}
-paragraph is here

-{: .note }
-Represents a query sent by the user by clicking on a button.
+Represents a query sent by the user by clicking on a button.{ .note }

 > - [Methods](#Methods){: .btn .btn-purple}
 > - [Properties](#Properties){: .btn .btn-purple}